Multimodal Transformer Distillation for Audio-Visual Synchronization: Experiment

 \textbf{Evaluation protocol.} The evaluation protocol is similar to the cross-modal retrieval task, which follows previous work \cite{chung2016out, chen2021audio, chung2019perfect, chung2020perfect,kadandale2022vocalist}.
 Given a 5-frame visual segment and a candidate audio set containing 31 audio segments, the model will predict the corresponding score for each pair of audio-visual segments.
 The candidate set consists of the target audio segment and 15 left and right neighbors.
 The target is to find the index of an audio segment most similar to the given 5-frame visual segment.
 The found index is considered correct if the offset between it and the ground-truth is within the $\pm1$ frame since human beings distinguish no difference within the $\pm1$ frame.
 Since a short input frame might not be enough to determine the correct offset \cite{chung2016out}.
 Thus, we also conduct experiments using input frame lengths over 5 frames of video (i.e., 5, 7, 9, 11, 13, and 15), averaging the prediction scores over multiple video samples (with a 1-frame temporal stride).
-We only consider an input frame length of 5 when evaluating in the ablation study section because of space limitations.
+In the ablation study, we limit the evaluation to an input frame length of 5 frames due to page space constraints.